Math Teacher Requirements and Career Information

 In many education programs, students are often required to student-teach at a local elementary or high school during their final year of study.
 Many schools allow students to choose their age and grade group that will be taught.
 Students can earn their degree for teaching math for students in grades 5-9 or those in grades 5-12.

 Students interested in teaching math may earn a degree in math with a minor in education or a degree in education with a minor in math.
 Students who haven't yet earned their math education degree can earn a master's degree or graduate certificate in education with an emphasis on mathematics.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment of elementary and middle school teachers is expected to grow 12% over the 2012-2022 decade.
-High school teachers can expect employment growth rates of 6% during the same time period.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment of elementary and middle school teachers is expected to grow 6% over the 2014-2024 decade.
+High school teachers can expect employment growth rates of 6% during the same time period as well.

 Math teachers who wish to teach at the university level must earn doctoral degree in math, which includes upper-level courses in algebra, trigonometry and logic, among other levels of arithmetic.
 While coursework is an important part of graduate-level study, students must devote a significant portion of their studies to completing a dissertation or thesis project under the advisement of a faculty member.